Git Internals: How Git Stores Data Under the Hood

 .git/

-├── refs/ # References to branches and tags
+├── refs/ # References to branches and tags (pointers to commits)

-├── HEAD # Points to current branch
+├── HEAD # A file pointing to the current branch reference

-├── config # Repository configuration
+├── config # Repository-specific configuration settings

-├── index # Staging area
+├── index # The staging area (also called the cache)

 The Staging Area (Index)

-Working Directory → Staging Area → Repository
+Working Directory → Staging Area (index) → Repository (objects)

 References and HEAD

-HEAD → main → latest commit
+HEAD → main → commit-abc123

-Packfiles and Performance
+Packfiles and Performance Optimization

-Optimization commands:
+Maintenance commands:

-# Clean unnecessary files and optimize repository
+# Clean unnecessary files and optimize repository storage

 git gc

-# Verify repository integrity
+# Verify repository integrity (checks objects for corruption)

 git fsck